VirtueSky/sunflower/VirtueSky/AssetFinder/README.md

 - Open **Window - Asset Usage Detector** window, configure the settings and hit **GO!**
   - or, right click an object and select **Search For References**
-- To learn how to interpret the search results and for more instructions, please see the included [README.txt](../Plugins/AssetUsageDetector/README.txt) file
-- You can tweak most settings/colors via *Project Settings/yasirkula/Asset Usage Detector* page (on older versions, this menu is located at *Preferences* window)
+- You can tweak most settings/colors via *Project Settings/Asset Usage Detector* page (on older versions, this menu is located at *Preferences* window)

 ![SearchResults1](Images/SearchResults1Dark.png)